 We are part of the Halstead team ministry.

 Services at St Andrew’s

-Our church continues throughout the Covid-19 shut down of public services.
-Please join us on Facebook at The Three Colnes where there is live Morning Prayer broadcast every day at 9am, and on Sundays at 10am.
+Our church continues throughout the Covid-19 impact on public services and we are now back worshipping in our historic building.
+Please also join us on Facebook at The Three Colnes where there are live services streamed.

-Once we reopen, our usual pattern of worship is Holy Communion on the first Sunday of the month, and morning worship on the third Sunday, both at 10:30am.
+Our usual pattern of worship is Holy Communion on the first Sunday of the month, and morning worship on the third Sunday, both at 10:30am.
 Services are mainly Common Worship, with a traditional Book of Common Prayer service every three months.
-Please join us after our morning worship for refreshments, served at the back of church.
+Once we are able to again, please join us after our morning worship for refreshments, served at the back of church.

 Annual events include an evening Songs of Praise with nibbles in the summer, harvest festival in September and a Christmas Carol service.
 We also meet on Christmas Day and Easter Sunday.